maxsharabayko/srt-xtransmit/README.md

 <!-- https://git-scm.com/book/en/v2/Git-Tools-Submodules -->

-**Tip:** There is another way to do this which is a little simpler, however.
+**Tip:** There is a simpler method for doing the above.
 If you pass `--recurse-submodules` to the `git clone` command, it will automatically initialize and update each submodule in the repository, including nested submodules if any of the submodules in the repository have submodules themselves.

 **Tip:** If you already cloned the project and forgot `--recurse-submodules`, you can combine the `git submodule init` and `git submodule update` steps by running `git submodule update --init`.
 To also initialize, fetch and checkout any nested submodules, you can use the foolproof `git submodule update --init --recursive`.